techidaily/site-location-fake/source/_posts/a-detailed-vpna-fake-gps-location-free-review-on-realme-c67-4g-drfone-by-drfone-virtual-android.md

 Now that you have learnt how to fake location on snapchat map, understand that these methods have their own hierarchy of success.
 While the location spoofer stands at the top-spot, using a VPN is the next best thing.
 If you want to rely on in-built features, know that they aren’t always successful.
 Make the right choice and keep your location a secret for your own privacy.

+## 3 Ways to Fake GPS Without Root On Realme C67 4G

+Fake GPS is an Android application for tweaking your GPS settings.
+It will help you avoid being tracked by your parents or a stranger spying on you in many situations.
+Faking GPS will also aid you in using an application that is banned in your region or playing a trick in the games like Pokemon Go.

+In other words, it is called GPS spoofing.
+Some users believe in a misconception that the Realme C67 4G device will have to be rooted for GPS spoofing.
+But that’s wrong.
+It’s possible to alter the location without rooting your phone.
+If you have no idea how to **fake GPS no root** and want to know more, keep reading this article.
+We created this guide to curb your worries and help you fix your issue!
+Let’s begin now!

+## Part 1: The one-stop way to fake GPS on your iOS and Android without root

+Have trouble catching Pokemon?
+Or maybe you're trying to get a date.
+Whatever your reason, with Dr. Fone's Virtual Location, you can quickly teleport your phone to anywhere in the world with a single click.
+You can even move along a route that you draw!

+Try it with location-based apps like Pokemon Go or Tinder to fake movement and enjoy all the fun on the go.
+It works perfectly with any application to **fake GPS without root**.
+The app is compatible with Windows and macOS devices to use any of them for GPS spoofing on your smartphone.

 <!-- affiliate ads begin -->
 <span id="1975562">
 					<video width="128" height="480" style="cursor:pointer"